threax/HtmlRapier/README.md

 # Building Components from HTML
 You can use the htmlrapier-compile project to build typescript component definitions from html files.

+`yarn global add htmlrapier-compile`

+To build the templates from the root directory run:

+`htmlrapier-compile .\formTemplates\DefaultForm.html .\formTemplates\defaultform.ts hr.defaultform`

+Then compile the files in formTemplates.

+`tsc -p ./formTemplates`

+You will get errors that modules cannot be found, but everything will still work.

 Once you compile the html template to typescript compile it with the typescript compiler to produce a js file.
 Include a runner typescript file that will run the form module so it gets registered.